 Princess Kasune Zulu was diagnosed with HIV over 17 years ago, at a time when that particular disease carried a heavy burden of stigma in her native Zambia.
 Since then, Princess Kasune has been advocating for education and healthcare for communities affected by HIV/AIDS.
 She’ll share how the public conversation has changed about the disease since her diagnosis.

-For Global Activism, we talk with Alice Teisan, an avid cyclist diagnosed with Chronic Fatigue Syndrome in 1992.
-Despite her major health setback, she channeled her passion for bicycling into helping others suffering from disabilities globally.
-She created His Wheels International, out of her own home, recycling old bicycles and their parts to send overseas.
+For Global Activism, Alice Teisan, the founder of His Wheels International, updates us on how things have taken off for her since being featured on Global Activism last year.
+Teisan was an avid cyclist before she was diagnosed with Chronic Fatigue Syndrome in 1992.
+But she channeled her passion for bicycling into helping others around the world suffering from disabilities.
+His Wheels International recycles old bikes to send overseas.